Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: The Top Cyclic Factors for Hypercube Graphs

-\begin{proof} This follows from Corollary \ref{corollary: topcyclic} and the fact that when $G=Q_n$, $\lambda_u=2w(u)$ (recall $w(u)$ is the number of $1$s in the vector $u\in\FF_2^r$).
-In particular, there are $\binom{n-a}{i}$ ways to choose $i$ 1's in a vector containing a fixed size $a$ subvector. \end{proof} We will then make extensive use of a classical theorem of Kummer that computes the $2$-adic valuation of binomial coefficients in terms of their binary expansions. \begin{theorem} (Kummer's Theorem) For any non-negative integers $a\geq b$,
+Notice that there are binomial coefficients in the expressions in the lemma above.
+Therefore, we will make extensive use of a classical theorem of Kummer's that computes the $2$-adic valuation of binomial coefficients in terms of their binary expansions. \begin{theorem} (Kummer's Theorem) For any non-negative integers $a\geq b$,

 \end{theorem} \begin{example}